Lecture 9

 end

 1. Use now the max_g function instead of maximum to collect the global maximum among all local arrays spanning all MPI processes.
+Use it in the timestep dt definition and in the error calculation (instead of maximum).

 # time step